By September 2023, school leavers will be able to take T levels in 25 subjects.

 - Design, surveying and planning (Construction route)

-- Digital production, design & development (Digital route)
+- Digital production, design and development (Digital route)

 From September 2021: